Furqan-Ahmed1/React_Practice/README.md

 # React_Practice
-Creating a React Application with all sorts of features to learn
+Creating a React Applications with all sorts of features to learn

+Each Branch has a different project